Technogoose030/Jmay/Project1.md

 The vulnerability assessment successfully identified and remediated a critical XSS vulnerability and some session id problems like fixation, hijacking and session expiry within the home lab environment.

-Their was alot of vulnerabilities not listed that would still have to be looked at assessed and remediated
+There was alot of vulnerabilities not listed that would still have to be looked at assessed and remediated

 ## <ins>Remediation Recommendations:<ins>